Sanshain/ts-keys-compiler/README.md

 # How to use this package

-Properly using the package consists of the two following steps (both of them required!):
+Properly using the package consists of the three following steps (both of them required!):

 - Installation: